gkontonis/gkontonis/README.md

  🌱 I’m currently learning Java and Angular

- 🍌 Fun fact Bananas are berries, but strawberries aren't technically berries at all! 🍓
+ 🍌 Fun fact: Bananas are berries, but strawberries aren't technically berries at all! 🍓
 </div>

 <h3 align="left">Languages and Tools:</h3>